 - Enabling this requires more computing power and new dynamic systems like Linux and Adaptive AUTOSAR.

-This new central ECU architecture, combined with state-of-the-art EB middleware, ensures vastly increased vehicle operating efficiency – built on a robust software platform that can be updated and improved over the life cycle of the vehicle.
+This new central ECU architecture, combined with state-of-the-art Elektrobit middleware, ensures vastly increased vehicle operating efficiency – built on a robust software platform that can be updated and improved over the life cycle of the vehicle.

 It also allows for enhanced car safety and security – enabling simple integration of newer hardware and software in the future.

-EB’s added value
+Elektrobit’s added value